eolt/.NetCore_Projects/WeatherProject/ReadMe.md

 ## TODOs
 - Store website to a Docker container and deploy to a cloud server
-- Implement program to automatically get the location of the computer browser and display the info.
+- Implement program to automatically get the location of the computer browser and display info.